pwinckles/card-game-rules/traditional/tarot/FrenchTarot.md

 ### Scoring Example

 The winning bid was Guard.
-The declaring team made 60 points, the only trull card they captured was the Mond, they lost the pagat in the final trick, and one of their opponents declared a handful.
+The declaring team made 60 points, the only trull card they captured was the 21, they lost the pagat in the final trick, and one of their opponents declared a handful.
 With one trull card, they needed 51 points to win the hand, which they made.
 The value of the game is computed as follows:

 ((25 [game] + 9 [point differential] - 10 [lost Pagat]) * 2 [guard]) + 20 [handful] = 68